The Refrigerator Principle

 In which the author teaches AI literacy using an example involving leftover vegetables and the crushing realisation that the workplace equivalent of “what’s in your fridge” is a SharePoint drive nobody has opened since 2022, three Teams channels where important decisions went to die, and a legacy database that predates this institution’s current strategic plan by seven years — none of which the chatbot can see, access, or retrieve, because it is a text box, not a wizard.

-I have a go-to example for explaining AI context windows to people who have never thought about AI context windows, which is approximately one hundred percent of my workshop participants.
-The example involves a fridge.
-It is, I maintain, an excellent example.
-It is also, I have come to understand, a kind of beautiful lie.
+I have a favourite example for teaching about AI context windows to people who have never considered AI context windows (i.e., to about 100% of my workshop participants).
+It involves a refrigerator.
+As far as I am concerned, it's an excellent example and, ultimately, a beautiful lie.

-You open the fridge.
-You see leftover rice, half a tin of coconut milk, some wilting spinach that has perhaps three days left on its optimism, two eggs, and a jar of something you bought for a recipe you made once in 2022 and have been moving to the back of every fridge since.
-You say to an AI: what can I make for dinner?
+You open the refrigerator and see leftover rice, half a can of coconut milk, wilted spinach with perhaps three more days of optimism, two eggs and a jar of something you purchased for a recipe you prepared only once in 2022 and have subsequently moved to the back of every refrigerator.
+You ask the AI: What can I prepare for dinner?

-The fridge is not connected to SharePoint.
-This is the problem.
+Our refrigerator is not connected to a computer information system.
+That is the problem.

 What the Fridge Is Teaching (And What It Isn’t)

-The workplace fridge contains: a Microsoft Teams channel from 2021 where a critical decision about the training budget was made in a message thread that also contains forty-seven responses about the Christmas party, a booking form for the wrong system, and a GIF.
-A SharePoint site last reorganised by a person who has since left the institution, whose filing logic was self-evident only to them and possibly not even to them.
-A legacy database that predates the current strategic plan, the previous strategic plan, and possibly the institution’s current logo.
-An email chain forwarded seventeen times with an attachment at the bottom titled Final_v3_REVISED_FINAL_USE THIS ONE.docx, which is, in fact, not the final version but is the only one anyone has a link to.
-And somewhere, in someone’s head, the actual answer — the institutional memory that has never been written down because there was never time, and now the person who held it is on long service leave until March.
+The workplace refrigerator includes: a Microsoft Teams channel from 2021 in which a critical decision about the training budget was made as part of a discussion that also generated 47 responses about the holiday party, an incorrect request for access to a different information system, and a GIF.
+A SharePoint site last reorganised by a staff member who has subsequently left the institution, and for which the logic of organisation was apparent only to that individual (and perhaps not even to him or her).
+An obsolete database predating the current strategic plan, the previous strategic plan and possibly even the current institutional logo.
+An e-mail thread forwarded 17 times with an appended file entitled Final_v3 REVISED FINAL USE THIS ONE.docx, which was in fact not the final version but the only one for which there was an active link.

-Their kitchen, I am preparing to explain, has a locked pantry, a fridge they can’t open without a ticket to IT, a head chef who hasn’t decided whether cooking is permitted yet, and a stove that was connected to the network by the previous occupant and now requires a password nobody has written down.
-They have been asked to make dinner.
-I am very enthusiastic about what they could make.
+In effect, our kitchen has a locked pantry, cannot be accessed without a ticket to the information services staff, is managed by a head chef who has not yet decided whether cooking is permitted, and includes equipment that was connected to the network by the previous occupant and now requires a password that has never been recorded.
+I have been asked to prepare a meal, and I am extremely enthusiastic about what I will be able to accomplish.
+My final choice will be to order pizza.

 The Information Landscape Nobody Can Describe